Distilling Word Embeddings: An Encoding Approach: Conclusion

 \section{Conclusion}

 In this paper, we addressed the problem of distilling embeddings for NLP, which is important when deploying a neural network in resource-restricted scenarios.
 We proposed an encoding approach that distills cumbersome word embeddings to a low dimensional space.
-The experiment has shown the superiority of our proposed distilling method to training neural networks directly with small embeddings.
-Our method can also be combined with existing approaches of matching $\softmax$, as they are complementary to each other.
+Experimental results have shown the superiority of our proposed distilling method to training neural networks directly with small embeddings; that the performance gain increases significantly especially when the dimension becomes small.
+Moreover, our approach does not reply on a teacher model, which is complementary to matching softmax; these two methods of knowledge distillation could also be combined.